DRD161/ui-assessment/README.md

 - Each component was broken down into smaller, more manageable pieces to reduce complexity and improve reusability.

 - In order to ensure accessibility best practices, the table is fully keyboard navigable and passess Lighthouse accessibility checks.
+The component was also tested using Voice Over to ensure accessibility for users with low to no vision.

 - I initially planned on adding unit tests using Vitest and React Testing LIbrary, but given the timeline I had to forgo them.
 Given more time I would have written tests for the checkboxes, select all and downlaod.